 Earth curvature and other additional corrections

 Earth curvature corrections are applied to minimize distortions resulting from the usage of a non-cartesian coordinate system, such as a tangential coordinate system like UTM.
 In many Aerotriangulation solutions, a shift is estimated in image space to correct this effect.
 This allows to use ground control points in UTM coordinates without transferring them to a local Cartesian coordinate system.
-The correction equations in image space were designed for Nadir images with relatively flat terrain and large ground resolution (>20cm).
+The correction equations in image space were designed for Nadir images with relatively flat terrain and traditional lower ground resolution.
 For higher resolution datasets, undulating terrain like mountains or cities and oblique imagery the common equations should not be applied during Aerotriangulation.

-SURE relies on a Cartesian coordinate system, where the classical pinhole camera model maps from a global coordinate cartestian coordinate system to a Cartesian camera coordinate system.
+Thus, SURE relies on a Cartesian coordinate system, where the classical pinhole camera model maps from a global coordinate cartesian coordinate system to a Cartesian camera coordinate system.
 Additionally, various distortion models are supported.
 When using SURE, it should always be ensured that a consistent camera model definition is in use.
 Please make sure, that the input data should be derived without earth curvature compensation and other additional corrections, in order to get correct data.

 Otherwise, shifts in the data of up to multiple decimeters can occur in particular in undulating terrain.
 When having an Aerotriangulation result to be used with such corrections, please re-perform the bundle adjustment step without the corrections.
 Remaining effects resulting from the usage of non-cartesian GPS orientations or ground control points will be shifted to the exterior orientation – leading to a consistent result when using SURE.
 As shown in the following alternative, a fully consistent result can be achieved by carrying out the Aerotriangulation using Cartesian coordinates only from the beginning.

 |1||Exterior Orientation||+++||++||if projected AT is delivered already or to keep it simple|